Germany boasts balanced budget, resists euro zone stimulus

 LIMITED LEEWAY

-The European Commission set out detailed rules on Tuesday for a planned 315 billion euro (244 billion pound) investment programme over the next three years, involving no new public money in deference to German objections.
+The European Commission set out detailed rules on Tuesday for a planned 315 billion euro investment programme over the next three years, involving no new public money in deference to German objections.

 Public investment and structural reforms could win limited leeway for countries breaking EU budget rules, it said.
 That reduces the likelihood of tough penalties on France or Italy, the euro zone's second and third largest economies, when their fiscal plans are reviewed again in March.